UniversitaDellaCalabria/uniCMS/docs/source/index.rst

     - SEO optimized
     - Bootstrap like design and structure
     - Plugin mode and compatibility for Django applications
-- Agile and adaptive design and logic (ah-hoc and easy customization)
+- Agile and adaptive design and logic (ad-hoc and easy customization)
 - **OpenAPIv3** (OAS3) compliant
 - Compatible with the major RDBMS engines with agile schema migrations capabilities
 - **Multitenancy - create and manage multple web applications within single platform**
-- **Query and search capabilities - `MongoDB FullText Search`** via CLI
+- Search Engine with Query and capabilities on top of `MongoDB FullText Search`**
 - Extensive localization with **multiple languages**
 - Ability to handle Editorial Board workflows (WiP) and permissions by contexts
 - High performance thanks to its cached model based on Redis TTL